![]() |

 Understanding Athletes and PhilosophyAthletes come in all shapes and sizes.
 Many men and women from different backgrounds and walks of life come together on the field when coaching track, looking for someone to enrich their sporting development.
-When coaching track, it is imperative to understand that it is you as a figure of authority and representative of the sport, who can make or break a person's interest in track and field.
-Not only is a coach there to teach athletes new skills and drills, but to take on the many branches that make up the coaching tree.
-The difference between an average coach and a great coach may be the understanding of athletes as individuals rather than collectively, for example, different body types, strengths, weaknesses, and goals.
+When coaching track, it is imperative to understand that you, as a figure of authority and representative of the sport, can make or break a person's interest in track and field.
+A coach is there to teach athletes new skills and drills and to manage the many branches of the coaching tree.
+The difference between an average coach and a great coach may be understanding athletes as individuals rather than collectively, for example, different body types, strengths, weaknesses, and goals.
 The coaching philosophy is a natural mantra that is present in all coaches.
 Every coach has a coaching philosophy.
-Much like an opinion, there is no right or wrong philosophy, and even when a person has a similar background or education to another, their coaching philosophies may be very different.
-Ultimately, two primary factors shape a great coaching philosophy: Coaching StyleA coaching style is a choice between you and your athletes and the type of relationship and boundaries you set.
-A particular style usually reflects a person's natural personality, but it is important to remember that this is not always the case.
-Style can also affect the way you communicate with, discipline, and motivate athletes in a passive, authoritarian, cooperative manner, or a combination of all three.
+Much like an opinion, there is no right or wrong philosophy, and even when a person has a similar background or education to another, their coaching philosophies may differ.
+Ultimately, two primary factors shape a great coaching philosophy: Coaching StyleA coaching style is a choice between you and your athletes based on the type of relationship and boundaries you set.
+A particular style usually reflects a person's natural personality, but it is essential to remember that this is not always the case.
+Style can also affect how you communicate with, discipline, and motivate athletes in a passive, authoritarian, cooperative manner, or a combination of all three.
 Great coaches can often transition between the three styles effortlessly depending on who they are dealing with and at what stage in their development an athlete is at.

-Coaching ObjectiveThe coaching objective brings together a mix of outcomes and goals set out by you as an individual coach on what you believe your overall responsibility is and your measurement of success.
-Some track and field coaches put more emphasis on winning, whereas others focus primarily on individual development and improvement for a season.
+Coaching ObjectiveThe coaching objective combines a mix of outcomes and goals set out by you as an individual coach regarding what you believe your overall responsibility is and how you measure success.
+Some track and field coaches emphasise winning more than others, whereas others focus primarily on individual development and improvement over a season.
 Whatever your objective, be sure to evaluate and record your journey and the behaviour of athletes regularly.
 For example, too much emphasis on winning may create anxiety and motivation loss, which negatively impacts a person's overall development.
-What is more is, that a great coach knows when to switch up their objectives rather than trying to bang the same drum and expecting to get a different sound.
-Using Philosophy To Lay Great Coaching FoundationsYou may find that as you progress through your career and gain more valuable experience, your coaching philosophy changes.
-However, it is important to lay solid foundations that will stick with you throughout your career.
-This not only forms the basis of your values but sets out clear principles that student-athletes are aware of so that you are both reading from the same page from the start.
-Also, solid foundations act as a guarantee for both coaches and athletes that they will experience good practice and be able to have an idea of where they will be in 6 months to one year and beyond.
+What is more, a great coach knows when to switch up their objectives rather than trying to bang the same drum and expecting to get a different sound.
+Using Philosophy To Lay Great Coaching FoundationsYou may find that your coaching philosophy changes as you progress through your career and gain more valuable experience.
+However, laying foundations that will stick with you throughout your career is essential.
+This not only forms the basis of your values but also sets out clear principles that student-athletes are aware of, so you are both on the same page from the start.
+Also, solid foundations guarantee both coaches and athletes that they will experience good practice and have an idea of where they will be in six months to one year and beyond.
 Whether you learn to shape your philosophy from observing other coaches, or adjust it through your own experiences, laying the right foundations will ensure you start your coaching journey on the right path.
-Furthermore, although each coach has their philosophy, it is naive of anyone to expect them to know everything and do everything right all of the time.
+Furthermore, although each coach has their philosophy, it is naive of anyone to expect them to know everything and do everything right all the time.
 Below is a list of the general foundations of a great coach:

 Page ReferenceIf you quote information from this page in your work, then the reference for this page is: